pnp/blog/content/weekly-agenda/23-11-27/index.md

 ---

-### Microsoft 365 & Power Platform weekly call - 21st of November
+### Microsoft 365 & Power Platform weekly call - 28th of November

-* Tuesday, 21st of November 2023, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 28th of November 2023, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

-* [Dan Wahlin](https://twitter.com/DanWahlin) (Microsoft) | @DanWahlin - Using Microsoft Graph to retrieve Files, Chats, and Sending Messages to Teams
+* [Dan Wahlin](https://twitter.com/DanWahlin) (Microsoft) | @DanWahlin - Using Microsoft Graph to retrieve emails and calendar events for your solution
-* Elliot Fraser (ClearBank) - Power AI Hack Winner - Grand Prize
-* [Waldek Mastykarz](https://twitter.com/waldekm) (Microsoft) | @Waldekm - Debug API requests with Microsoft 365 Developer Proxy and Chrome DevTools
+* [Sébastien Levert](https://twitter.com/sebastienlevert) (Microsoft) | @Sebastienlevert -Introducing the Microsoft Graph Toolkit chat components

 Also: 📷 Picture Time with community in Together Mode!

 ---

-### Microsoft 365 & Power Platform bi-weekly community Call - 23rd of November
+### Microsoft 365 & Power Platform bi-weekly community Call - 30th of November

-* Thursday, 23rd of November, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 30th of November, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

+* [Harminder Singh](https://twitter.com/Harminder_Sethi) (Navarro) | @Harminder_Sethi - Copy Path and Copy Name List view command set extensions
-* [Albert-Jan Schot](https://twitter.com/appieschot) (BLIS Digital) | @Appieschot - Running processes in the cloud with CLI for Microsoft 365
+* [Hugo Bernier](https://twitter.com/bernierh) (Takeda) | @Bernierh - SPFx and Graph Connectors - exposing external data in Microsoft 365
-* Naveen Rajdev (Velrada) - Create Dynamic Quicklinks and left Navigation in SharePoint
-* [Chris Kent](https://twitter.com/theChrisKent) (Takeda) | @TheChrisKent - List Formatting - Tips & Tricks

 Also: 📷 Picture Time with community in Together Mode!